ksivanandi/emr-workflow/README.md

 # emr-workflow
-The repository for the codebase for the workflow of the EMR appliance.
+The codebase repo for Healthcare AI appliance workflow.